atshelchin/shelchin.com/content/_index.md

 🧠 Knowledge Cards — Spaced repetition learning in spare moments

+## Next

-🎮 [Next] — An indie game.
+An indie game.
 Coming soon.
 Follow along to see it happen.

-## Follow Along
-- Twitter/X: [@atshelchin](https://x.com/atshelchin) — That's where the daily updates live.
-See you there.

-Let's see where this goes.